vispy/experimental/visuals/notes.md

 A SceneGraph contains a bunch of visuals, and a bunch of coordinate systems.
 Each visual belongs to a coordinate system.
-There are a few special builtin coordinate systems (the user can create new systems)

-    UnitCoordinates: window = [-1, 1]^2 or [-r, r]^2 with ratio
-    WindowCoordinates: window = [0, w] x [0, h]

-These systems are universal, i.e. they are common to video games, art visualization, and scientific plotting.
-For scientific plotting, there are additional systems like DataCoordinates, NormalizedDataCoordinates and ViewCoordinates (zoom/pan).
+A visual yields position values, for

     x = np.random.rand(1000, 2)
     discs = DiscCollection(position=x, color='blue', size=10, lw=2, lc='black')

     scene_graph = SceneGraph()
     scene_graph.add('scatter_plot_1', discs, coords='view')  # enable zoom/pan

-    # what the line above is to add the visual to the scene graph, and assign
+    # what the line above does is to add the visual to the scene graph, and assign
     # it to a coordinate system.
 When the user pans/zooms, the coordinate system
     # is updated, and the u_zoom and u_pan uniforms are updated.
 For all visuals
     # in this system, the vertex shader node